Boisson Frère et Soeur

 Brother-and-sister team Virginie and Romain are at the helm at this domaine.
-It has 13 hectares on the Côte de Beaune and the Côte de Nuits, with grands crus including Clos des Lambrays, Charmes-Chambertin, Corton-Rognet and Mazoyères-Chambertin These seventh generation winegrowers are typical of the new crop of young Burgundian vignerons who are realising the full potential of priceless family vineyard parcels through sensitive viticulture and thoughtful winemaking.
+It has 13 hectares on the Côte de Beaune and the Côte de Nuits, with grands crus including Clos des Lambrays, Charmes-Chambertin, Corton-Rognet and Mazoyères-Chambertin.
+These seventh generation winegrowers are typical of the new crop of young Burgundian vignerons who are realising the full potential of priceless family vineyard parcels through sensitive viticulture and thoughtful winemaking.
 The average age of the vines is 50 years, and they've been worked organically since 2001.
 All grapes are de-stemmed, with 25% new oak used for the village wines and 40% for grand and premier cru.
 Virginie looks after sales while Romain works the cellar, producing structured, self-assured Burgundy that expresses the vineyards well.
-The wines are getting better and better – as shown by a truly exciting set of 2013s.
+The wines are getting better and better.

 Talk about a gift that keeps giving.
 Our friend Stephen Pannell once gave us some assorted wines to say thanks for a favour.
 In the mix were a couple of bottles from name we didn’t know: Domaine Jean Tardy & Fils.
 We drank them and they were a revelation.